zzzprojects/EntityFramework-Extensions/docs2/pages/documentations/eval-expressions/linq-dynamic.md

 You can download it here: [Download](http://eval-expression.net/download)

-> This library can be activated with the Entity Framework Extensions license.
+> The Eval-Expression.NET library can be activated with the Entity Framework Extensions license.

 ## LINQ Dynamic - Predicate
 You can use any LINQ method that support predicate with a dynamic C# expression :